99th General Assembly, 1st Regular Session - 2017

 Parkville MO 64152

-Rep. Nickolas A. Marshall, a Republican, represents Platte County (District 13) in the Missouri House of Representatives.
-In addition to his legislative duties, he is also a practicing attorney.
+Rep. Nickolas A. Marshall, a Republican, represents Platte County (District 30) in the Missouri House of Representatives.
+He was elected to his first two-year term in November 2010.

 Establishes a regulatory system for transportation network companies

 Changes the law regarding the residency requirement for the attorney general